Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 > Input.

-1. Path to json file, which named equally to organism of interest name's long form.
+1. Realtive path to json file, which named equally to organism of interest name's long form (<name_of_bacteria>.json).
 2. Your e-mail address.

 > Output.